Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** For helping figure out the cheat for enabling the map during combat and his target script

 # Change Log
+### Beta 0.8

+* Fixed null values showing as 0

+* Fixed tooltips disappearing when user has scalled UI in Windows settings

 ### Beta 0.7.2

 * Fixed a glitch with the inventory not updating properly